BLCM/bl3mods/Aaron0000/Balands/README.md

 Added the Double Downer to Gorgeous Armada, increased chance of Armada dropping from his loot pool to 20%.

 Added the Short Stick to Yeti, increased chance of Yeti dropping from its loot pool to 50%.

+Gave the singing fish found throughout the Guns, Love, and Tentacles DLC a small chance of producing a Fish Slap.

 Added the Pearl of Knowledge, Firecracker, and non-Legendary Love Drill to Eleanor, increased chance of Eleanor dropping from her loot pool to 40%.